How Important is a Healthy Diet for People with Borderline Personality Disorder?

 BPD sometimes includes symptoms of self-harm or substance abuse.
 Since food does have an impact on moods, it’s important to incorporate mindfulness into your eating.
 Pay attention to whether you’re eating because you’re hungry or because you’re using food as a method of self-soothing.

-While healthy diet choices won’t completely make symptoms of BPD go away, they can help to improve some of your symptoms and can also improve your energy level.
+While healthy diet choices won’t completely make symptoms of BPD go away, they can help to improve some of your borderline personality disorder symptoms and can also improve your energy level.
 Eating regular nutritious meals is a form of healthy self-care that may help to reduce emotional ups and downs and help to improve your quality of life.

 Subscribe to Our Monthly Newsletter